Drought-stricken California agencies seek 'water cops'

 The new regulations prohibit washing a car with a hose that does not have a shutoff valve, watering the lawn more than twice a week and washing down streets and sidewalks.

-If as expected, the Santa Clara district's board of directors on Tuesday night approves hiring enforcement staff, popularly known as "water cops," the district would make the new employees available to individual cities or public utilities within the region to investigate allegations - often from neighbors - that people are violating conservation rules.
+Santa Clara's newly approved enforcement positions, popularly known as "water cops," will be available to individual cities or public utilities within the region to investigate allegations - often from neighbors - that people are violating conservation rules.

 In Los Angeles, the Department of Water and Power is hiring four full-time people and two part-time staff for its water-waste response unit, said Jim McDaniel, the agency's assistant general manager.
 Depending on the enforcement activity, he said, the team could be expanded to nine.
 The LAPD will also help identify violators, he said.